jeremymouzin/search-replace-transcript-youtube/README.md

 # You want to contribute?
 Just submit a pull request, I'll be happy to review it and integrate it 😃.
 Thanks!

-# JavaScript training (self promotion inside™️)

-I built this extension for my online video training course and my students (so they can study it).

-I'm a JavaScript teacher.
-You can find my full beginners training program on [JavaScript de Zéro](https://www.javascriptdezero.com) (in French 🇫🇷).

-Feel free to contact me on jeremy@javascriptdezero.com.

-Cheers! 🍻